 - Complete the following information:

 - Entity and User Verification (first-time applicants)

-- Standard Applicant Information
+- Standard Applicant Information\

-- Proposal Abstract
+- Proposal Abstract\

 - Financial Management and System of Internal Controls Questionnaire (see Application Resource Guide)

 - Agency Funding Priorities Inventory

-- Upload the Proposal Narrative.
+- Applicant State or local government entities only: Upload properly-executed Certification by the Chief Executive Officer (or senior official) of the Applicant Government, using only the certification template provided in the specified Appendix to this NOFO.\ Upload the Proposal Narrative.\

-- Complete the budget detail form.
+- Complete the budget detail form.\

 - Upload other budget/financial attachments, as applicable.

 - Upload additional application components, as applicable.

-- Memorandum of Understanding (if submitting a joint application)

-- Curriculum Vitae or Resumes
+- o Curriculum Vitae or Resumes

-- Organizational Chart

-- Letters of Support (if applicable)
+- Tribal Authorizing Resolution (if applicable)Research and Evaluation Independence and Integrity Statement (if applicable)

+- Human Subjects Protection

+- Request To Use Incentives or Stipends:

 - Timeline

-- Position Descriptions

 - Complete the required disclosures and assurances:

 - Disclosure of Lobbying Activities and submission of SF-LLL, if prompted by the system

 - Disclosure of Duplication in Cost Items

 - DOJ Certified Standard Assurances

 - Applicant Disclosure and Justification DOJ High-Risk Grantees

-- Complete the required DOJ Certification on Lobbying; Debarment, Suspension, and Other Responsibility Matters; Drug-Free Workplace Requirements; Coordination With Affected Agencies.
+Complete the required DOJ Certification on Lobbying; Debarment, Suspension and Other Responsibility Matters; Drug-Free Workplace Requirements; Coordination with Affected Agencies.